LuisGC/blog/content/2017/06/Romantikstrasse-the-Romantic-Road_3.md

   <div class="caption"><i>Sailing</i> on the Wolfgangsee<br />Source: My own pictures - <a href="http://creativecommons.org/licenses/by-sa/3.0/"><i>CC BY-NC-SA</i></a></div>
 </div>

 Apart from amusing ourselves stupidly, from the boat we could contemplate the town from its best perspective.
-In the next picture you can perfectly see what I mean, a _postcard_ picture of the main landmarks: the catholic Church of Sainkt Wolfgang and the [**Im Weißen Rößl** (The White Horse Inn)](https://en.wikipedia.org/wiki/The_White_Horse_Inn).
+In the next picture you can perfectly see what I mean, a _postcard_ view with the main landmarks: the catholic Church of Sainkt Wolfgang and the [**Im Weißen Rößl** (The White Horse Inn)](https://en.wikipedia.org/wiki/The_White_Horse_Inn).
 The inn (now an expensive hotel with a couple of fine restaurants) is very popular for a successful operetta of the same name in which the protagonist is a bartender of the inn desperately in love with the owner of The White Horse.
 The show has been performed several times mainly across Germany and Austria, but in the 1930s it was even featured on Broadway and the West End of London.
+There are also several movie and TV series adaptations.

 <div class="image">
   <img src="/img/2017/06/Sainkt_Wolfgang_postcard_picture.jpg" alt="Postcard picture of Sainkt Wolfgang im Salzkammergut">